OpenSTREAM-solvers/openstream/_sources/Usage/runSampleScript.rst.txt

 Run sample script
 =================

-You're all set to launch your first simulation!
-To get started, run the sample script below which uses the default Homogeneous Equilibrium Model (HEM).
+After installation, you're all set to launch your first simulation!
+As a first exercise, run the sample script below from the ``openstream`` folder which uses the default Homogeneous Equilibrium Model (HEM) for simulating boiling two-phase flow in a uniformly heated tube followed by an adiabatic region.
 It's the quickest and easiest way to start exploring what **OpenSTREAM** can do, and to confirm everything is working smoothly under the hood.

 .. code-block:: matlab